-Pittsburgh PA Premises Liability Lawyer
+Pittsburgh PA Premises Liability Attorney

 Owners of businesses and other property on which the public enters for shopping, conducting business or entertainment purposes have a legal responsibility for public safety.
-If you were injured on a business, government or private property in Pennsylvania or Ohio, talk to a premises liability attorney at Dallas W. Hartman, P.C., with offices in New Castle, Hermitage, Butler and Erie, Pennsylvania.
+If you were injured on a business, government or private property in Pennsylvania or Ohio, talk to a Pittsburgh premises liability attorney at Dallas W. Hartman, P.C., with offices in New Castle, Hermitage, Butler and Erie, Pennsylvania.

 What are the Common Types of Injuries for Premises Liability?